NR HDL Downlink Receiver MATLAB Reference

 The NR HDL Downlink Receiver MATLAB Reference example bridges the gap between a mathematical algorithm and its hardware implementation by providing a MATLAB model of the algorithms that are implemented in hardware.
 The MATLAB reference is created to evaluate hardware-friendly algorithms and generate test vectors for verifying the Simulink fixed-point HDL optimized implementation.
-The workflow for designing and deploying a 5G cell search, MIB and SIB1 recovery algorithm to hardware is shown.
+This example is one of a related set, for more information see NR HDL Reference Applications Overview.

 Cell search consists of carrier frequency recovery, primary synchronization signal (PSS) search, OFDM demodulation, and secondary synchronization signal (SSS) search.
 The Search Controller and the SSB Detector work together to perform these processing steps.
 The SSB Detector performs all of the high-speed signal processing tasks, making it well suited for FPGA or ASIC implementation.
 The Search Controller coordinates the search and operates at a low rate, making it well suited for software implementation on an embedded processor.